 Contact Robyn: (802) 310-6683 | Email

 Sarah grew up in a log home in the woods of Essex, Vermont.
 She went to St. Michael's College and then earned an MA from the University of Hawaii.
 On her return to Vermont she worked for then-Congressman Bernie Sanders before joining the movement to end domestic and sexual violence, working first at the Women’s Rape Crisis Center in Burlington and then doing statewide public policy regarding violence against women.
 She is a 2002 graduate of the Vermont Leadership Institute at the Snelling Center for Government.
-Sarah chairs the Burlington Police Commission and serves on a number of statewide boards.
-She lives in the Old North End of Burlington with her partner David and tries to keep up with their eight-year-old son.
+Sarah has served on a number of nonprofit boards and is active in local political campaigns, and just completed ten years of service on the Burlington Police Commission, the last two as chair.
+She lives in the Old North End of Burlington with her partner David and tries to keep up with their nine-year-old son.